• Home

 Although small in comparison with such major edifices as the Providence Armory, Westerly’s armory accommodated such community events as automobile shows, antiques shows, toy and doll exhibitions, dances, and book sales.
 Scouts met there, and boys and girls practiced their skills in basketball.
 The Armory served as a polling place for many years.
 There were weddings and wedding receptions, which took place in the drill hall, the Armory’s 6,000-square-foot room.

 Perhaps the Armory memory that makes people smile the most is mention of the annual poultry shows.
-Every Thanksgiving week-end (from 1901-1950s), the Westerly Armory played home to hundreds of chickens, ducks, turkeys, rabbits, guinea pigs, and their proud and hopeful owners.
+Every Thanksgiving weekend (from 1901-1950s), the Westerly Armory played home to hundreds of chickens, ducks, turkeys, rabbits, guinea pigs, and their proud and hopeful owners.
 The competition was keen and included prizes for Best Hen and Best Cock (rooster) as well as Best in Show.
 There were white, red, and blue ribbons as well as professionally published program booklets.
 The Armory smelled of hay, seed, and cracked corn, sounded of cackling and crowing, and drew entire families who devoted themselves to making their entries engaging to the judges’ astute eyes.
-This was a serious competition and the social highlight of the Thanksgiving week-end.
+This was a serious competition and the social highlight of the Thanksgiving weekend.
 A very large percentage of the community’s population turned out to not only see the poultry but also to socialize.

-An Easter Monday Ball sponsored by the Westerly Elks Club was THE event of the year in Westerly throught the early 1950s.
+An Easter Monday Ball sponsored by the Westerly Elks Club was THE event of the year in Westerly throughout the early 1950s.
 People dressed to the nines and prepared well in advance for the festivities in the resplendent Armory hall.

 1969: